ictunion/main-website-public/content/statutes/index.en.md

 #### IV.
 ORGANIZATIONAL ARRANGEMENT

-1. The bodies of the Organization are
+1. The bodies of the Organization, which are defined in the Statutes of OSPPP are
     1. Members’ Meeting, as defined in the Statutes of OSPPP (hereinafter referred to as “Organization Members’ Meeting”)
     2. Board of ZOOS, as defined in the Statutes of OSPPP  (hereinafter referred to as “Board”)
     3. Chairperson of ZOOS, as defined in the Statutes of OSPPP (hereinafter referred to as “Chairperson”)
     4. Vice-Chairperson,
     5. Audit Committee of ZOOS, as defined in the Statutes of OSPPP (hereinafter referred to as “Audit Committee”),
+2. The bodies of the Organization, which are established according to Article 90 of the Statutes of OSPPP, whose mission is to exercise jurisdiction of the Organization over employer entities and groups of employer entities are
-    6. Workplaces Council,
+    1. Workplaces Council,
-    7. Workplace Members’ Meeting, and
+    2. Workplace Members’ Meeting, and
-    8. Workplace Executive Committee.
+    3. Workplace Executive Committee.

 #### V. ORGANIZATION MEMBERS’ MEETING